List of medical schools in Punjab, Pakistan

-Medical education in Punjab, Pakistan, forms a vital pillar of the province's healthcare infrastructure, housing some of the country's most renowned medical institutions.
-With approximately 60 medical colleges, representing nearly 40% of Pakistan’s total, Punjab plays a central role in training the nation's future healthcare professionals.
-As of 2023, enrolment has continued to rise, with over 10,000 students pursuing medical degrees in the province.
+With approximately 60 medical colleges, medical education in Punjab, Pakistan represents nearly 40% of Pakistan's total capacity.
+As of 2023, over 10,000 students are pursuing medical degrees in the province.
 While this growth reflects expanding access and demand, persistent challenges, such as faculty shortages, infrastructural constraints, and the need to modernise curricula, pose significant hurdles to ensuring high-quality, equitable medical education.